Cam Ward (politician): Biography

-Ward was born in Milton, Florida and graduated from Bradford County High School in Starke, Florida.
-He received an undergraduate degree (international relations and political science) from Troy University and a J.D. degree from the Cumberland School of Law at Samford University.
+Ward was born in Milton, Florida, and graduated from Bradford County High School in Starke, Florida.
+He received an undergraduate degree (international relations and political science) from Troy University and a J.D. from the Cumberland School of Law at Samford University.
 While at Troy, Ward served two terms as Student Government Association president.

 Ward is the executive director of the Industrial Development Board of Alabaster, Alabama.
 He is chairman of the Autism Task Force of Alabama and helped launch Autism Alabama, "an on-line library providing distance learning for teachers who have children on the autism spectrum."

 Career

 Shortly after his daughter Riley was born in 2002, Ward was elected to the Alabama House of Representatives for District 49, where he served two terms.
 In 2010, he was elected to the Alabama Senate, representing District 14.

-In December 2010, Ward supported a piece of legislation granting Subpoena Power to the Alabama Ethics Commission.
+In December 2010, Ward supported a piece of legislation granting subpoena power to the Alabama Ethics Commission.
 The bill passed both chambers of the Alabama Legislature on December 16, 2010, and was signed into law by Governor Bob Riley.